menu

 Demographics

-In terms of college education, Verona is nearly on par with the US average for all cities of 21.84%: 18.92% of adults 25 and older in Verona have a bachelor's degree or advanced degree.
+The education level of Verona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.92% of adults 25 and older in Verona have a college degree.

 The people who call Verona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Verona residents report their race to be White, followed by Asian.
 Important ancestries of people in Verona include German, Irish, Italian, English, and Welsh.